Motorola Minitor: Purpose and History

 In the times before modern radio communications, it was difficult for emergency services such as volunteer fire departments to alert their members to an emergency, since the members were not based at the station.
 The earliest methods of sounding an alarm would typically be by ringing a bell either at the fire station or the local church.
 As electricity became available, most fire departments used fire sirens or whistles to summon volunteers (many fire departments still use outdoor sirens and horns along with pagers to alert volunteers).
 Other methods included specialized phones placed inside the volunteer firefighter's home or business or by base radios or scanners.
 "Plectron" radio receivers were very popular, but were limited to 120VAC or 12VDC operation, limiting their use to a house/building or mounted in a vehicle.
 There was a great need and desire for a portable radio small enough to be worn by a person and only activated when needed.
 Thus, Motorola answered this call in the 1970s and released the very first Minitor pager.

-There are six versions of Minitor pagers.
+There are seven versions of Minitor pagers.
 The first was the original Minitor, followed by the Minitor II(1992), Minitor III(1999), Minitor IV, and the Minitor V released in late 2005.
 The Minitor VI was released in early 2014.
+The Minitor VII was release in 2025.
 The Minitor III, IV, and V used the same basic design, while the original Minitor and Minitor II use their own rectangular proprietary case design.
 Similar voice pagers released by Motorola were the Keynote and Director pagers.
 They were essentially stripped down versions of the Minitor and never gained widespread use, though the Keynotes were much more common in Europe because they could decode 5/6 tone alert patterns in addition to the more popular two tone sequential used in the United States.

 Although the Minitor is primarily used by emergency personnel, other agencies such as utilities and private contractors also use the pager.
 Unlike conventional alphanumeric pagers and cell phones, Minitors are operated on an RF network that is generally restricted to a particular agency in a given geographical area.
 The Minitor is the most common voice pager used by emergency services in the United States.
 However, digital 2-way pagers that can display alpha-numeric characters can overcome some of the limitations of voice only pagers, are now starting to replace the Minitor pagers in certain applications.